paulmorello/tic-tac-toe/README.md

 The final refactor of my JavaScript file was most if/else statements and replacing them with a multi-dimensional array that grabbed the variables from the DOM.

 ## Future Additions to the Game:
-In the future I would like to add more functionality and features, such as AI or game timer.
+In the future I would like to add more functionality and features, such as AI.

 ## Conclusion